B.A. in English, University of Michigan

 The Big Scrum: How Teddy Roosevelt Saved Football

-The First Assassin
+The First Assassin: A Novel

 A Gift of Freedom: How the John M. Olin Foundation Changed America

-Our Oldest Enemy: A History of America’s Disastrous Relationship with France
+Our Oldest Enemy: A History of America’s Disastrous Relationship with France (with Mark Molesky)

 The Unmaking of Americans: How Multiculturalism Has Undermined America’s Assimilation Ethic